Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getEWD_en.md

 ##RETURN VALUE##

-On success, return disk information.
+On success, return current directory of sdb shell.

 On error, exception will be thrown.